 Food Allergies Awareness

-Food allergy awareness is catching on and some companies are trying to become more knowledgeable on how to label boxes.
+Food allergy awareness is catching on, and some companies are trying to become more knowledgeable about labeling boxes.

 However, we never let our guard down and are constantly reading labels.

 If we are unsure, we do not eat it.

 Other food allergy moms constantly remind me that misreading labels have to lead to a reaction.

 Above all, when feeling overwhelmed, remember this: